OSUrobotics/infrastructure-packages/README.md

     ```console
     git branch
     ```
-    The _infrastructure-arms_ directory contains branches for the arm controller nodes as well as any packages for the controlling the robotic arm.
+    The _infrastructure-arms_ directory contains branches for the arm controller node as well as any packages for controlling the robotic arm.
 See [the readme](https://github.com/OSUrobotics/infrastructure-arms/blob/main/README.md) on how to use this repository.
     Currenty available branches for _infrastructure-arms_:
     - main (can be used for testing)
     - Kinova_j2s7s300 (custom packages for Kinova arm)